ppoliziani/ML_K-Nearest-Neighbours/README.md

 # ML_K-Nearest-Neighbours
-Implementing the Nearest Neighbours and K Nearest Neighbours algorithm to predict the sign of a pair of coordinates.
+Implementing the K Nearest Neighbours algorithm to predict the sign of a pair of coordinates.

 Using matplotlib to graph the training set of coordinates in blue, test coordinate in red and the nearest neighbour in green.